-The FO moves away from the smoke and when he eventually has a line of sight to the Bren Section he doesn't even bother to call for another ranging shot, but instead calls for the barrage to shift and come down at full effect.
+The FO moves away from the smoke and when he eventually has a line of sight to the dug in Bren Section he doesn't even bother to call for another ranging shot, but instead calls for the barrage to shift and come down at full effect.
 He's successful and the Bren section, the Sergeant and the 2" mortar team are all under the barrage.
 The Bren section is entrenched, so they have some cover, but the others are not, so could be in trouble.
 I have a CoC die I could use to end the turn, but that will also clear away my smoke.
 Dave also has one, so I couldn't necessarily eliminate the barrage anyway.
 Hmmmmm.

 |81mm mortar rounds crash around the entrenched Paras.|

 With the German attack shifting towards my left and centre it was time to deploy another section, this time to the other flank.
-We immediately engage with the nearest German section and inflict a few casualties, but we also get return fire from the Pak40.
+We immediately engage with the nearest German squad and inflict a few casualties, but we also get return fire from the Pak40.
 Being entrenched helps here and some Shock accumulates, but nothing more serious.
 This really sees his attack shift to the centre and towards the church.

 |The Germans make it into the churchyard.|

 With one Para section on the left side of the churchyard and the newly deployed one covering the centre I'm hoping I can stall the German advance.
 I have elite troops behind hard cover, he has regulars in light cover.
 He does have more firepower, but the odds are less in his favour.
 I deploy my Senior Leader at this point, so that he can help influence both sections and get maximum effort from all teams.

 |Paras poised to fight it out over the gravestones.|